Device reset to factory settings means the following:

 4. Read the disclaimer, and tap on 'Accept' if you are ready to proceed.

-5. If you have the device lock enabled, it will prompt for the lock code here.
+5. If you have the device lock enabled, it will prompt for the security code (used to be call lock code) here.

 6. The reset starts now.

-The reset takes about 20 seconds.
+The reset typically takes 1-2 minutes.
 It ends when the device is turned off, i.e. the display is black.
 On the Jolla phone the LED below the screen is no longer lit.

 You can then restart the device by using the Power key on the side of your device.